Multipolar and nonlocal effects in plasmon-mediated entanglement generation: Effective description

 The equations of motion of the expectation values of the plasmon annihilation operator and the single-qubit lowering and population difference operators are obtained, respectively, using $\langle \dot{O} \rangle = tr(O\dot{\rho})$ and $\dot{\rho} = i[\rho, \mathcal{H}]/\hbar + \lham[\rho]$, as follows:

 In order to arrive at an effective picture for the qubits, we need to employ two approximations.
-First, a \emph{semiclassical approximation} \cite{Waks2010}, which allows the factoring of the joint expectation values of the MNP field operator and the single qubit operator, i.e., $\langle a_{l} \sigma^{z}_{i}\rangle \approx \langle a_{l}\rangle \langle \sigma^{z}_{i}\rangle$, and so on.
+Firstly, we use a \emph{semiclassical approximation} \cite{Waks2010}, which allows the factoring of the joint expectation values of the MNP field operator and the single qubit operator, i.e., $\langle a_{l} \sigma^{z}_{i}\rangle \approx \langle a_{l}\rangle \langle \sigma^{z}_{i}\rangle$, and so on.
 Secondly, we solve for the stationary solution of Eq.~\eqref{e6a}, and use it to eliminate $\langle a_{l}\rangle$ (and $\langle a^{\dagger}_{l}\rangle$) in the factored expectation values in Eqs.~\eqref{e6b} and \eqref{e6c}.
-Known as the \emph{adiabatic approximation} \cite{Zhao2015,Hou2014}, it allows the MNP dynamics to be treated as stationary with respect to the dynamics of the qubits.
+This second approximation is known as \emph{adiabatic elimination} \cite{Zhao2015,Hou2014}.
+It allows the MNP dynamics to be treated as stationary with respect to the dynamics of the qubits.
 This is possible due to the fast plasmon dynamics ($\sim$ps to $\sim$fs timescales) compared to the dynamics of the qubits ($\sim$ns timescales).
-Based on these approximations, we obtain the following effective parameters of each of the two qubits:
+Based on these approximations, which are valid in the weak-excitation regime \cite{Waks2010,Hou2014}, beyond which they lead to under-prediction of the population of the Bell states \cite{Hou2014}, we obtain the following effective parameters of each of the two qubits:

-where $\delta_{l} = i\Delta\omega_{l} +\frac{1}{2}\gamma_{l}$, and $\tilde{\Omega}_{i}, \tilde{g}_{ij}, \tilde{\gamma}_{ij}, \Delta\tilde{\omega}_{i}$, $\tilde{\gamma}_{i}$ are the effective Rabi frequencies, coupling rates, cross-decay rates, detuning frequencies, and relaxation rates of each of the two qubits.
-Since $\gamma_{1}^r << \gamma_{1}^{nr}$, the cross-decay rates, $\tilde{\gamma}_{ij}$, can be described as a decay process in which the qubits interact through non-radiative means.
-Together with $\tilde{g}_{ij}$, they constitute the \emph{plasmon-mediated interactions}, while $\Delta\tilde{\omega}_{i}$ (the \emph{exciton shift}) and $\tilde{\gamma}_{i}$ (the \emph{Purcell effect}) are plasmon-induced effects, and $\tilde{\Omega}_{i}$ are the plasmon-mediated Rabi frequencies.
+where $\delta_{l} = i\Delta\omega_{l} +\frac{1}{2}\gamma_{l}$, and $\tilde{\Omega}_{i}, \tilde{G}_{ij}, \tilde{\Gamma}_{ij}, \Delta\tilde{\omega}_{i}$, $\tilde{\gamma}_{i}$ are the effective Rabi frequencies, coupling rates, cross-decay rates, detuning frequencies, and relaxation rates of each of the two qubits.
+Since $\gamma_{1}^r << \gamma_{1}^{nr}$, the cross-decay rates, $\tilde{\Gamma}_{ij}$, can be described as a decay process in which the qubits interact through non-radiative means.
+Together with $\tilde{G}_{ij}$, they constitute the \emph{plasmon-mediated interactions}, while $\Delta\tilde{\omega}_{i}$ (the \emph{exciton shift}) and $\tilde{\gamma}_{i}$ (the \emph{Purcell effect}) are plasmon-induced effects, and $\tilde{\Omega}_{i}$ are the plasmon-mediated Rabi frequencies.
 These parameters enable the construction of the effective two-qubit Hamiltonian and Liouvillian as:

 where in Eq.~\eqref{e10}, $i = j$ corresponds to spontaneous emission, and cross-decay otherwise.